The importance of good document management¶

 all the salespeople prepare quotations in their own way and gradually change the way they do it for themselves but not for the group,

 a correction to a type of contract stays with a small group of people and doesn't percolate back into the rest of the company to benefit other users,

 So a good integrated document management system can be a powerful tool to help in day-to-day company management.
 With it you could also easily:

 Continue the work started by a colleague if she's gone on vacation, and respond to her customers if needed,

 Get hold of examples of all document types with just a few clicks, so that you can follow company standards in such areas as order confirmation, price requests, meeting minutes, customer deliverables, contract examples, and models for faxes and letters,

-Reuse work done by a colleague to meet similar needs and build on all the individual work done in your own company,
+Very easily reuse work done by a colleague to meet similar needs and build on all the individual work done in your own company,

-Find all the orders for a customer or from a supplier in just a few seconds to answer questions or to continue a discussion when the initial contact point in your company is not available,
+Find all the orders for a customer or from a supplier in just a few seconds to answer questions or two continue a discussion when the initial contact point in your company is not available,

 Build on your working methods and enable your colleagues to benefit from each improvement in a document type or a procedure.